TristanCantatGaudin/TristanCantatGaudin/README.md

 ---
 ### [rainbowprint](https://github.com/TristanCantatGaudin/rainbowprint)
 A template for a simple Python package.
-It actually does something: applies colour gradients to string!
+It actually does something: applies colour gradients to strings!
+It works in the terminal and in Jupyter notebooks.

 <img src="https://github.com/TristanCantatGaudin/rainbowprint/raw/main/docs/example1.png" width="500" />